JosipHaboic/Statistics/README.md

-My practice code from book:

-Applied Statistical Methods

-Larry Winner

-Department of Statistics

-University of Florida

-February 23, 2009
+Statistics and Machine learning in Python

-Also found A LOT of interesting things here: http://www.saedsayad.com/data_mining_map.htm
+Most of the stuff was found here: http://www.saedsayad.com/data_mining_map.htm

 Thank you Mr.Sayad :)